-The plan calls for the demolition of the co-op’s existing 54-unit townhome complex, and the construction of three new buildings (14, 24 and 27 storeys) with a total of 582 units.
+The plan by Intracorp Homes calls for the demolition of the co-op’s existing 54-unit townhome complex at Ash Street and SW Marine Drive, and the construction of three new buildings (14, 24 and 27 storeys), designed by Perkins + Will Architects.

 Intracorp says it has been working on the redevelopment in partnership with the Ashley Mar Housing Co-op for three-and-a-half years.

 “Ashley Mar chose to partner with Intracorp because they came to us with a plan that would ensure we could provide new rental housing for our existing and future membership,” said Evan Allegretto, senior vice president of development at Intracorp Homes.
 “We hope this cultivates more projects that pursue city objectives in order to provide rental and below-market housing in high density areas that are transit oriented.
 Our hope is that this project is the model of how private development and non-profit groups can come together in future in order to achieve these goals.”

 Existing tenants of the co-op will be temporarily relocated off-site, with the intention of returning once the building is completed.

 Residents will pay their current housing charges during the relocation, with Intracorp paying the difference to market rent.